The Familiar (film)

 The Familiar is a 2009 comedy horror short film starring Torrance Coombs, Paul Hubbard and Rachel Sehl.
 It tells the story of a naive vampire fan who becomes the personal assistant to a belligerent vampire.
 It won awards at the Sitges Film Festival, Bram Stoker International Film Festival, Charleston International Film Festival, the Rincon International Film Festival, the Seattle True Independent Film Festival and the River Bend Film Festival.
 It has been nominated for several Leo Awards as well as Best Short Film at the DGC Awards.

 Plot

-Sam (Torrance Coombs) has always been obsessed with vampires from the time he was a child watching them on children’s programs to when he was a college student reading horror novels on the side.

-On Sam’s 21st birthday, a mysterious gentleman offers him a peculiar career choice: become an assistant to a real-life Vampire.
-Intrigued and enthusiastic, Sam takes the job and meets Simon Bolivar (Paul Hubbard), a 400-year-old Vampire.
+Sam (Torrance Coombs) has always been obsessed with vampires from the time he was a child watching them on children's programs to when he was a college student reading horror novels on the side.
+On Sam's 21st birthday, a mysterious gentleman offers him a peculiar career choice: become an assistant to a real-life Vampire.
+Intrigued and enthusiastic, Sam takes the job and meets Simón Bolívar (Paul Hubbard), a 400-year-old Vampire.
 Everything about the Vampire does hold some truth to it; a truth followed by a dose of hard-reality.
 Sam soon realizes that it is not so cool or pleasant to serve his corrupt and neurotic behavior.